 It is highly recommended to keep a box of spare bulbs in the vehicle.
 At the very least, the following spare bulbs, which are essential for road safety, should be kept in the vehicle.

 Main headlights

+- Dipped beam H7

+- Main beam H1

+- Side light W5W

-Dipped beam - H7 Main beam - H1 Position - W5W Turn signal - PY21W
+- Turn signal PY21W